2013 Madhya Pradesh Legislative Assembly election: Campaign

 On 10 November, CM Shivraj Singh Chouhan, who won an election from the Budhni seat in 2008, decided to run again from two seats, Budhni and Vidisha.

-A large number of rallies took place prior to elections addressed by various local and national level party leaders including BJP's prime ministerial candidate for forthcoming General Elections, Narendra Modi and Congress vice president, Rahul Gandhi.
+A large number of rallies took place prior to elections addressed by various local and national level party leaders including BJP's prime ministerial candidate for the forthcoming general election, Narendra Modi and Congress vice president, Rahul Gandhi.